heykayla/my-writing/README.md

 # About the My Writing Repo

-This repository contains a collection of my writing, primarily pieces from Git and GitHub workshops and my personal experiences utilizing these platforms.
+This repository contains documents that I have created for workshops and open-source projects.

 If you want to learn more about me, my background, and my documentation process, check out my [Wiki](https://github.com/heykayla/my-writing/wiki).